loginom/loginom-help-en-omegat/data/scenario/link-to-packet.md

 It is required to perform the following actions when creating the reference:

-1. select "References" item on the "Navigation" toolbar;
+1. Select "References" item on the "Navigation" toolbar.
-2. select "Add" item in the context menu of the "References" item.
-"Add reference to package" window will be opened;
+2. Select "Add" item in the context menu of the "References" item.
+"Add reference to package" window will be opened.
-3. set the path to the package access to which objects it is required to receive in "Path to the package file" parameter;
+3. Set the path to the package access to which objects it is required to receive in "Path to the package file" parameter.
-4. press "Apply".
+4. Press "Apply".

 It is possible to perform the following actions upon creation of the Reference to the external Package:
 * refer to its objects using [Reference node](../processors/control/unit-link.md), [Node execution](../processors/control/execute-node.md)nodes;